hbadreldin/DS-CSC-842/README.md

 # DS-CSC-842 Cycle02: The IP locator - iplocator.pl

 # Purpose:
-This script find the physical interface where an IP address is located and reports various useful information such as VLAN ID, network name, switch name, and the interface number & description.
-The scripts crawl the network findings pieces of information and use it as input to get more information until it gets to the specific switch interface and IP address location.
+This script locates the physical interface where an IP address is transmitting and reports various useful information such as VLAN ID, network name, switch name, and the interface number & description.
+The scripts crawl the network findings pieces of information and use it as input to get more additional until it gets to the specific switch interface and displays the location.

 # System Requirements:
 - Linux/Unix environment with Perl >= 5.14.2